CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

 # **Exercise 1: Create Host Pool from Azure Portal**

-Host pools are a collection of one or more identical virtual machines within Windows Virtual Desktop environment.
-Each host pool contains Application groups that users can interact with, as they would be on a physical desktop.
-To start with, we will login to Azure portal.
+A Host Pool is a collection of Azure virtual machines that register to Windows Virtual Desktop as session hosts when you run the Windows Virtual Desktop agent.
+All session host virtual machines in a host pool should be sourced from the same image for a consistent user experience.
+To start with, we will login to the Azure portal.

 ### **Task 1: Log in to Azure Portal**